 (C) Estimated cost of utility additions based on costs as defined by the applicable NARUC or FERC Uniform System of Accounts.

-(D) Pro forma retirements, cost to retire, or net proceeds received from the sale of property related to the proposed addition to utility plant in service.
+(D) Pro forma retirements, cost of removal, salvage, cost to retire, or net proceeds received from the sale of property related to the proposed addition to utility plant in service.

-(E) Pro forma adjustment to accumulated depreciation for each plant addition, retirement or other proposed change to utility plant in service.
+(E) Pro forma adjustment to accumulated depreciation for each plant addition, retirement, or other proposed change to utility plant in service.

 (F) For those utility additions that have received CWIP ratemaking treatment, the utility shall show AFUDC as a separate component of cost and include an explanation of the allocation of AFUDC to retail customers receiving service from the utility in Indiana.

-(5) For forward -looking test period, a schedule by phase of utility additions, retirements, and other changes to plant in service by subaccount subsequent to the previous phase and ending with the end of the proposed test period with the level of detail as provided in subsection 3.
+(5) For a forward looking test period, a schedule by phase of utility additions, retirements, and other changes to plant in service by subaccount subsequent to the previous phase and ending with the end of the proposed test period, with the level of detail as provided in subdivision (3).

 (6) The following data for each regulatory asset for which the utility seeks rate base treatment: